sheikhmishar/localhost-tunnel/README.md

 ## Limitations:
 1. HTTP only, without TCP support
 2. No stream support
-3. Only text data is supported
+3. No form data upload support upto now

 ## How to use Locally ( for now ):
 1. Open terminal in the project directory and type: